wujiekd/NLP_Chinese_adversarial_attack/README.md

 ### Document describing

-README.md
+#### README.md
-## This explanatory document
+This explanatory document

-vocab.txt
+#### vocab.txt
-## About 7,000 Chinese characters are commonly used
+7,000 Chinese characters are commonly used

-sort.py
+#### sort.py
-## The Chinese characters of vocab.txt were sorted by using the officially provided model
+The Chinese characters of vocab.txt were sorted by using the officially provided model

-sort.txt
+#### sort.txt
-## The generated sorted Chinese character table selects the alternate Chinese characters in choose.py
+The generated sorted Chinese character table selects the alternate Chinese characters in choose.py

-choose.py
+#### choose.py
-## Filter for substituted homophones
+Filter for substituted homophones

-raw.txt
+#### raw.txt
-## The substituted word is used in the main function
+The substituted word is used in the main function

-change.txt
+#### change.txt
-## The substitution is used in the main function
+The substitution is used in the main function

-main.py
+#### main.py
-## Main function that generates the adversarial text
+Main function that generates the adversarial text